 Enjoy views of the Tantalus Range and the Sea to Sky Highway.
 The views are truly breathtaking.
 Going down is tough.
 Exercise caution especially around tree roots and boulders.
 You need two to three hours to hike up and down the First Peak on Stawamus Chief.

-The hiking season generally lasts from March until September.
+The hiking season generally lasts from March until September or early October.

 Camping at the Stawamus Chief Campground